SurveyMonkey/public_api_docs/includes/_overview.md

 ###Scopes

-Scopes allow your application to access particular resources on behalf of a user.
-For example, the **Create/Modify surveys** scope allows your application to create a survey in a user's account.
+Scopes allow Public apps to access particular resources on behalf of a user.
+For example, the **Create/Modify surveys** scope allows your app to create a survey in a user's account.
 During the OAuth process the user will approve or disapprove the scopes you have requested access to.
-Based on your application's needs you can choose to either require scopes, set them as optional, or not require them.
+Based on your app's needs you can choose to either require scopes, set them as optional, or not require them.
 All required scopes must be approved by the user for the OAuth process to succeed.

 Some scopes are only available to accounts on SurveyMonkey paid plans.
 If your Public application uses scopes tied to paid plans, any accounts authenticating with your application need that plan or higher.

-If you are creating a Public app and using scopes that require SurveyMonkey's approval to deploy, please contact us at  [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com) to tell us more about your app and use case.
+Two scopes **Create/Modify Responses** and **Create/Modify Surveys** require SurveyMonkey's approval to use in a Public app.
+If you've deployed a Public app and want to change your scope requirements to include these, you'll need to contact us at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com) to tell us more about your app and use case.

 |Scope Name|Scope Description (text used for OAuth, "you" refers to owner of authenticating account)|Plan Needed|